silvernine209/nlp_bitcoin_trading/README.md

 ## Project Intro/Objective
 I specifically chose Bitcoin over traditional stocks to apply NLP because Bitcoin only has two analysis components (technical and sentimental) and is missing the fundamental, which traditional stocks all have.
 This is good since it means that sentimental analysis has greater power of affecting Bitcoin price.
 However, the difficulty of sentimental analysis has always been limited by human factors.
 There are 3.2 million online articles and 500 million tweets **daily**, and it is **impossible** for humans to process this much information.
 Using state-of-the-art machine learning algorithms, it has become possible to not only process this much information but also use it as features for prediction models to provide highly advanced guidances.

-Refer to presentations for more lighter intro to my project
+Refer to presentations for lighter intro to my project
 * [Presentation Link - Google Slides](https://docs.google.com/presentation/d/1v__ZPV--fQRT2HkwEQG_ULtZ8vP9zDoMuestRkisUOg/edit?usp=sharing)
 * [Presentation Link - Hard Copy](https://github.com/silvernine209/bitcoin_trader/raw/master/presentation.pptx)